sweber35/aparoid/README.md

 2. GlueStack (depends on StorageStack for bucket names)
 3. ProcessingStack (depends on StorageStack for bucket names)
 4. TestFilesStack (deploys test SLP files AFTER processing infrastructure is ready)

+### Efficient View Development
+To avoid full stack redeployment when developing Glue views:

+1. **For view updates only**: Use `npm run update-views` to update views without redeploying the entire GlueStack
+2. **For view development**: Edit the views in `lambda/create-glue-views/index.js`, then run `npm run update-views`
+3. **For new views**: Add them to the `views` array in the Lambda function, then run `npm run update-views`

+This approach significantly speeds up the development cycle for view modifications.